wmsmacdonald/delta-cache-express/README.md

 ## Function: DeltaCache

-Returns a middleware function `deltaCache` for a cache instance
+Returns a middleware function `deltaCache` that acts on a cache instance.

 ### deltaCache(req, res, next)

 Inspects request for delta compatibiliy and uses `res.locals.responseBody` as the target for the client to produce.
-Sends either a 200, 304, or 226 response (see [RFC 3229](https://tools.ietf.org/html/rfc3229) for more information)
+Sends either a 200, 304, or 226 response (see [RFC 3229](https://tools.ietf.org/html/rfc3229) for more information).